Fioscopeco/Fioscope_3d_print_v1/README.md

 # Fioscope_3d_print_v1
-This iteration of Fioscope is made to make an affordable high-quality stethoscope acceible to everyone using primarly accecible parts
+This iteration of Fioscope is made to create an affordable high-quality <b>digital</b> stethoscope accessible to everyone using 3D-printed and widely accessible parts.